Godfrey Thomson

 Sir Godfrey Hilton Thomson FRSE DCL (27 March 1881 – 9 February 1955) was an English educational psychologist known as a critical pioneer in intelligence research.

 The Godfrey Thomson Unit for Research at Moray College in Edinburgh is named in his honour.

 Life

 Godfrey Thomson was born in Carlisle, Cumbria on 27 March 1881.
 He was the son of Charles Thomson and his wife, Jane Hilton.
 His parents separated when he was a young boy, and his mother moved the two of them to her native town of Felling located in Tyneside.
-It was here that he attended High Felling School.
+It was here that he attended Felling High School.
 He was then awarded a scholarship to Rutherford College of Technology.
 He proceeded to study at Armstrong College in Newcastle and then moved on to study at the University of Strasbourg under Professor Ferdinand Braun, working on Hertzian waves.